thdurand4/PodiumASM/docs/source/INSTALL.rst

 How to build Singularity images
 *******************************

-You can build your own image using the available *.def* recipes from the ``culebrONT/culebrONT/containers/`` directory.
+You can build your own image using the available *.def* recipes from the ``podiumASM/podiumASM/containers/`` directory.

 .. warning::
    Be careful, you need root access to build Singularity images

 .. code-block:: bash

-   cd culebrONT/culebrONT/containers/
+   cd podiumASM/podiumASM/containers/
    sudo make build

-Threading rules inside CulebrONT
+Threading rules inside PodiumASM
 ********************************

-Please find here the rules names found in CulebrONT code.
+Please find here the rules names found in PodiumASM code.
 It is recommended to set threads using the snakemake command when running on a single machine, or in a cluster configuration file to manage cluster resources through the job scheduler.
-This would save users a painful exploration of the snakefiles of CulebrONT.
+This would save users a painful exploration of the snakefiles of PodiumASM.

 .. code-block:: python